vkharapaev/find-movie/README.md

 - Glide for image loading
 - Room for requests caching
 - Firebase messaging is used for delivering push notifications.
-- All screen transition are performed by means of Navigation component.
-All transition are animated.
+- All transitions between screens are performed by means of Navigation component.
+All transitions are animated.
 - Some dependencies are provided by Dagger.
-It has two scopes App scope and Screen scope to efficiently manage memory of the app.
+It has app scope and screen scope to efficiently manage memory.

 # Apk (version 3)
 [![](https://github.com/vkharapaev/find-movie/blob/master/art/small_icon.png?raw=true)](https://github.com/vkharapaev/find-movie/blob/master/versions/find-movie-3.apk?raw=true)